ihmcrobotics/ihmc-java-decklink-capture/README.md

 A new version is now placed in resources/us/ihmc/javaDecklink/lib.
 Note the version as in libJavadecklink[version].so.

 Go in src/us/ihmc/javadecklink/Capture.java and add this version to LIBAV_SUPPORTED_VERSIONS.

+Note: Known incompatibility with gcc-9.
+Compatible with ggc-5.